Roman Empire Terracotta Juglet | Flared-Rim Domestic Vessel | Circa 1st–3rd Century CE

 Description

 This Roman terracotta juglet is a superb example of utilitarian craftsmanship from the 1st–3rd century CE.
 Designed for daily use in Roman households, it features a rounded body that tapers into a narrow neck with a flared rim, ideal for controlled pouring.
-Compact yet functional, it reflects the Roman balance of elegance and practicality in even the simplest domestic objects.
+Compact yet functional, it reflects the Roman balance of elegance and practicality even in the simplest domestic objects.

 Features